Broadband Dark Matter Axion Detection using a Cylindrical Capacitor: Abstract

 \section{Abstract}

-The cosmological axions/axion-like particles can compose a significant part of dark matter, however the uncertainty of their mass is large.
-Here we propose to search the axions using a cylindrical capacitor, in which the static electric field converts dark matter axions into an oscillating magnetic field.
-Using a static electric field can greatly reduce the magnetic field background compared to using the $\vec B$ field in which the small fluctuations could be hard to annihilate.
-A cylindrical setup shields the electric field to the laboratory as well as encompasses the axion induced magnetic field within the capacitor, and results in an increased magnetic field strength.
-The induced oscillating magnetic field then can be picked up by a very sensitive magnetometer.
-In addition, adding a superconductor ring-coil system into the induced magnetic field region can further boost the sensitivity and maintain the axion dark matter inherent bandwidth.
-This proposed setup is capable of a wide mass range search.
+Cosmological axions/axion-like particles can compose a significant part of dark matter; however, the uncertainty of their mass is large.
+Here, we propose to search the axions using a cylindrical capacitor, in which the static electric field converts dark matter axions into an oscillating magnetic field.
+Due to the odd CPs, the axions couple to the electric field differently compared to the magnetic field.
+The axion couples to the electric field via a derivative that carries spatial information of incoming dark matter flux, while the coupling to the magnetic field depends on the dark matter density.
+This difference could be helpful in searching the axions and studies of the integrity of the theory, especially when the axions are very light, in which case the magnetic field-induced signal is DC-like.
+Orientation dependence could also be used to reduce the kinetic fluctuation-induced noise when multiple detectors operate simultaneously.
+In addition, a cylindrical setup shields the electric field to the laboratory and encompasses the axion-induced magnetic field within the capacitor.
+The induced oscillating magnetic field can then be picked up by a sensitive magnetometer.
+Adding a superconductor ring-coil system into the scheme can further boost the sensitivity and maintain the axion dark matter inherent bandwidth.
+This proposed setup could be capable of wide mass range searches.